2006 BA-CA-TennisTrophy

-The 2006 BA-CA-TennisTrophy was a tennis tournament played on indoor hard courts.
+The 2006 BA-CA-TennisTrophy was a men's tennis tournament played on indoor hard courts.
 It was the 32nd edition of the event known that year as the BA-CA-TennisTrophy, and was part of the International Series Gold of the 2006 ATP Tour.
 It took place at the Wiener Stadthalle in Vienna, Austria, from 9 October through 15 October 2006.
+First-seeded Ivan Ljubičić won his second consecutive singles title at the event.